 What becomes of fabric that is donated to the Quilt Bank?
 Click to read about it: Donated fabric

-Please contact Lu Obarowski or Grace Filliman, Quilt Bank Co-Chairs, with any questions.
+Please contact Maryanne Boberg or Karen Pistorino, Quilt Bank Co-Chairs, with any questions.

 Join quilting friends at a Saturday “Quilt-In” to learn new techniques, help make items to be sold at the Quilt Show Boutique, or get help on a difficult project.

-We provide patterns and kits for members to make boutique items and/or they can work on their own projects.
+Patterns and kits are provided for members to make boutique items and/or they can work on their own projects.
 Table risers elevate tables to a comfortable position for pinning or basting your quilts.
 Coffee, tea and snacks are available; bring your lunch or order from a local restaurant.

 Please contact Diane McGuire with any questions.